Difference between revisions of "ZIMMAGAZINE" - Pindula

 |+

-Zimmagazinewas Founded by a Bulawayo Based Entrepreneur Tyga Sparta, a computer programmer and Internet entrepreneur.

-Zimmagazine was Founded by a Bulawayo Based Entrepreneur Tyga Sparta, a computer programmer and Internet entrepreneur.
+'''''' was Founded by a Bulawayo Based Entrepreneur [[Tyga Sparta]], a computer programmer and Internet entrepreneur.

 The Magazine employs over 18 staff in total, 12 of whom are in public sector broadcasting.
 The total number of staff is 25 when part-time, flexible, and fixed contract staff are included.